 - engineering workshops

-- manufacturers of industrial machines and equipment, domestic appliances and plastic products
+- factories that make machines, equipment, appliances and plastic products

 - industrial sites such as milk powder factories.

 - Competenz website, accessed September 2020, (www.competenz.org.nz).

 - Immigration New Zealand, 'Construction and Infrastructure Skill Shortage List', 27 May 2019, (www.immigration.govt.nz).

 - Ministry of Business, Innovation and Employment, 'Manufacturing Fact Sheet', 25 March 2020, (www.mbie.govt.nz).

 - Ministry of Business, Innovation and Employment, 'Monthly Labour Market Fact Sheet', 6 August 2020, (www.mbie.govt.nz).